 Being at home with Dad was always a secure feeling.
 His family was important to him.
 If there was a game or a basketball clinic, he’d bring me with him.
 In his greatest moment of winning the State Championship, I was “coaching” right beside him on the bench.
 What I liked best though was how he loved my Mom.
 He was faithful to her and was not afraid to how his affection.
 He would sneak up behind her in the kitchen, wrap her in his arms and plant some kisses on her neck.
 Mom giggled when they snuggled like that, and I know she liked it.
 It made me feel good inside.
 When asked to come out of retirement to coach the girls’ basketball team, New Auburn must have been surprised to land such a prize coach.
 Dad only agreed if Mom could be the assistant coach.
 I know he loved her.

 He was a loyal man.
-He went to fight for his country in the Korean War.
+He was a Marine sergeant and went to fight for his country in the Korean War.
 I know he got a Purple Heart there, but he is not the one to talk about that stuff.
 He never talked much about that and was more concerned about his friends that didn’t make it out of there.
 I am grateful that God spared him so he could return and be my Dad.

 Now I’m married and have kids of my own.
 I am still learning from my Dad.
 I never realized until recently when I shared my greatest failures with him, that he has the heart of God-merciful, welcoming, accepting in spite of failure.
 He has always been like that.
 I’ve learned why you don’t just write a check for broken windows.
 I learned why you built the pitching mound and the batting bag in your backyard; why you took me on countless fishing trips, and why you did the many other things that a dad does with his son.
 But what I don’t understand is how you did it; how you did it when you never had a dad to play H-O-R-S-E with you.
 You never had someone to play catch with, or take you fishing, or teach you how to bait a hook.
 There was never the role model to teach you how to be a dad.
 I may never understand the how, but I sure know the why.
 It was because you loved me with a special love that a dad has for his son.